In this tutorial, we are going to show you how to send a “404 Not Found” header using PHP.

 - Send the response code to the client.

 - We include a PHP file that contains our custom “404 Not Found” error.
-This is not mandatory, so feel free to remove this if you want to.
+This file is not mandatory, so feel free to remove it if you want to.

 - We then terminated the PHP script by calling the exit statement.

 If you run one of the code samples above and check the response in your browser’s developer tools, then you will see something like this.

 Request URL:http://localhost/test.php Request Method:GET Status Code:404 Not Found Remote Address:[::1]:80 Referrer Policy:no-referrer-when-downgrade

 Note the Status Code segment of the server’s HTTP response.
 This is the 404 header.

 In most cases, your web server will automatically handle 404 errors if a resource does not exist.

 However, what happens if your script is dynamic and it selects data from your database?
 What if you have a dynamic page such as users.php?id=234 and user 234 does not exist?

 The file users.php will exist, so your web server will send back a status of “200 OK”, regardless of whether a user with the ID 234 exists or not.